 On September 11th, 2.0 and I celebrated our third anniversary.
 We celebrated by eating 31 chicken wings.
 That’s how we do romance.
 Chicken wings followed by a good flossing of one’s teeth.

-I’ve been hearing about these wings for a while.
-2.0’s mummy, Jackie, passed the recipe on to us.
+I adapted this recipe from a recipe 2.0’s mummy, Jackie, gave us.
 2.0’s sister, Kim, told me they were like, the best chicken wings ever.
 Spicy and tasty, and the best chicken wings ever.
 When someone gets all up in my face and says something is the best thing ever, I’ve gotta have it.
-So, another visit with the Ocean Family was spent scribbling down recipes in the kitchen.

 . . .